Renault Captur E-TECH hybrid boot space & seating

 - 2Range, MPG, CO2 & chargingLow CO2 emissions, great fuel economy and a decent electric range make the Captur hybrid a strong choice

-- 6Practicality & boot space - currently readingThe Captur hybrid's small boot will be a sticking point for many, but sliding rear seats are a clever touch
+- 6Boot space, seating & practicality - currently readingThe Captur hybrid's small boot will be a sticking point for many, but sliding rear seats are a clever touch